 “How do you do it?”

-“I wouldn’t be able to survive like you have.”
+“I wouldn’t be able to survive as you have.”

 Compliments right?
-The everything happens for a reason I’ve robotically said on repeat.
+Everything happens for a reason I’ve robotically said on repeat.

 Definition of resilient

 : characterized or marked by resilience: such a

 a: capable of withstanding shock without permanent deformation or rupture